 Stay Focused is an app that gives you control over the depth of field in your photos – ultimately, what is in and out of focus in your image.
 This capability is especially useful on the iPhone since the aperture, which controls the depth of field on a camera, is fixed on mobile phones.

-When you take a photo with the iPhone, you choose which part of the scene you want to focus on by tapping on the screen.
+When you take a photo, you can set the iPhone camera focus by tapping on the screen.
 Any areas closer or further away from that focal point may appear out of focus, especially if you’re taking close up or macro photos.

 With Stay Focused you can take multiple photographs (up to 20) with each image focused at a different distance.
 The app then uses an automated technique known as“focus stacking” or “depth of field merging,” to combine the photos into a single image with increased depth of field.